opencaesar/owl-tools/owl-reason/README.md

--b, --backbone-iri IRI					Iris to ignore [optional, default=http://opencaesar.io/oml] -n, --indent NUMBER 					Number of spaces to indent by [optional, default=2] -r, --report-path PATH					Path/to/reasoning.xml [required]
+-b, --backbone-iri IRI					Iris to ignore [optional, default=http://opencaesar.io/oml] -n, --indent NUMBER 					Number of spaces to indent by [optional, default=2] -r, --report-path PATH					Path/to/reasoning.xml [required] -oi, --output-iris-path					path to a .txt file listing all analyzed ontology IRIs (one per line)
 ```

 Note: the | char separating algorithms in the `spec` argument is not a logical OR; it is just a list delimiter.